End violence against children

 All children have the right to grow up in a safe environment free from violence.

 All children have the right to be protected from violence, exploitation and abuse.
 Yet, millions of children worldwide from all socio-economic backgrounds, across all ages, religions and cultures suffer violence, exploitation and abuse every day.
-Violence can be physical, sexual, and emotional and also manifest itself as neglect.
-I can also be interpersonal and is also a result of structures that allow or promote violent behaviour.

-Evidence shows that violence, exploitation and abuse are often practiced by someone known to the child, including parents, other family members, caretakers, teachers, employers, law enforcement authorities, state and non-state actors and other children.
+Evidence shows that violence, exploitation and abuse are often practised by someone known to the child, including parents, other family members, caretakers, teachers, employers, law enforcement authorities, state and non-state actors and other children.

-Violence, exploitation and abuse occur in the homes, families, schools, care and justice systems, workplaces and communities across all contexts, including as a result of conflict and natural disasters.
-Many children are exposed to various forms of violence, exploitation and abuse, including sexual abuse and exploitation, armed violence, trafficking, child labour, gender-based violence, bullying (see UNICEF, Too often in silence, 2010), gang violence, female genital mutilation/cutting, child marriage, physically and emotionally violent child discipline, and other harmful practices.
-As internet access expands, violence against children is taking on new dimensions such as cyber-bullying and online sexual exploitation, with damaging and life-changing consequences.
+Many children are exposed to various forms of violence, exploitation and abuse, including sexual abuse and exploitation, armed violence, trafficking, child labour, gender-based violence, bullying (see UNICEF, Too Often in silence, 2010), gang violence, female genital mutilation/cutting, child marriage, physically and emotionally violent child discipline, and other harmful practices.

 Data on the number of children experiencing violence may underestimate the extent of the problem because only a small proportion of acts of violence, exploitation and abuse are reported and investigated, and few perpetrators are held accountable.